 Things to consider

 It’s important to remember there are different conditions depending on which policy you’re taking out.

-A single-trip policy covers you straight away, so any cancellations or issues that occur are instantly covered.
+A single-trip policy tends to cover you straight away, so any cancellations or issues that occur would likely covered straight away

 Flight cancellation – what are my rights?

 Usually insurers don’t provide you with assistance for instances where your flight is cancelled.

 This is because your airline will be your first port of call for when such issues arise and they should provide you with the advice and cover you need.